-For more details on the Project and the Company, see Fireweed's NI43-101 compliant technical reports and news releases posted on the Company's website at www.FireweedZinc.com or at www.sedar.com.
+For more details on the Project and the Company, see Fireweed's NI43-101 compliant technical reports and news releases posted on the Company's website at www.sedar.com.

 Leon McGarry, P.Geo., Senior Resource Geologist for CSA Global Canada Geosciences Ltd. is independent of Fireweed Zinc Ltd. and a 'Qualified Person' as defined under Canadian National Instrument 43-101.
 Mr. McGarry is responsible for the Mineral Resource Estimate and directly related information in this MD&A.